Supervision

 Introduction call

-Before booking a paid session, you are welcome to schedule a free, 15-minute telephone or online introduction call.
-This is a great opportunity for us to briefly discuss what you're looking for in supervision and for you to ask any questions about how I work.
+Before booking a paid session, you are welcome to schedule a free, 20-minute introductory call via telephone or online, with no obligation to continue.
+This is a great opportunity for us to briefly discuss what you are looking for in therapy and for you to ask any questions about how I work.

 Face-to-Face Supervision